 5 Great Things about this BBQ Lentil Meatball Sandwich

-- Freeze Tag.
+- Freezer Friendly.
 This batch of Lentil Meatballs should make more than enough for your meatball sandwiches.
 You can store the rest of them in the freezer (in a freezer-safe container/bag) and then when you need a quick mid-week meal, you can warm up a few meatballs to go on top of pasta and red sauce.
 Voila!
 Spaghetti and Lentil Meatballs!

-- Keep it Cheap.
+- Lentils are Inexpensive.
 You can buy a bag of lentils at our store for less than a dollar.
 That’s not too shabby, especially noting that a bag of lentils can stretch a long way.
 I don’t mean you should stretch the bag.
 That would probably tear and you’d have lentils everywhere.
 I mean, a bag of lentils can make a lot of meals.

 - Easy Peasy.
 Lentils are legumes, but unlike other plants in this family, they don’t require pre-soaking.
-Most lentils cook up nicely within 15 – 25 minutes.
-That means you can put on a pot of lentils and let them cook while you’re doing other things, like chopping onions or painting your nails.
+Most lentils cook up nicely within 20 – 25 minutes.

 - Umami.
 The Sweet Miso Coleslaw adds some complexity for your taste buds through touching on the fifth flavor, umami.
 That’s thanks to the miso.
 I’m addicted to this stuff and use it all the time.
 It was only recently that I began adding it to my coleslaw, and I’m so glad I did.